Achilles' Heel of Mamba: Essential difficulties of the Mamba architecture demonstrated by synthetic data: Conclusion

 \section{Conclusion}

 In this work, we leveraged synthetic data to experimentally and systematically analyze the intrinsic properties of the Mamba architecture.
 Our findings reveal fundamental differences between Mamba and Transformer models, particularly in handling symmetrical patterns and relationships.
 We identified that Mamba's inherent asymmetry bias stems from its nonlinear convolution mechanism, which fuses token information asymmetrically before passing it to the SSM module.
 This architectural constraint limits Mamba's ability to recognize symmetrical solutions in composite function tasks and to match reversed sequences.

-By implementing a simple residual connection that bypasses the convolutional layer, we demonstrated significant performance improvements on symmetry-requiring tasks, confirming that the limitation resides not in the SSM itself but in how token information is processed before reaching it.
 These insights provide valuable guidance for designing future sequence models that combine the computational efficiency of SSMs with the flexible pattern recognition capabilities of Transformers.

-Our work emphasizes the importance of understanding architectural biases in neural networks and how they influence model capabilities.
-As sequence modeling architectures continue to evolve, such mechanistic insights will be crucial for developing more versatile and powerful models across diverse application domains.
-Future research should explore how to best combine the strengths of both approaches while mitigating their respective limitations.